cran/rmdformats/README.md

 - [Magnific popup](http://dimsemenov.com/plugins/magnific-popup/) lightbox plugin
 - The code of `create.doc()` is heavily inspired by the `create.project()` function of the [ProjectTemplate package](http://projecttemplate.net/)
 - The CSS for the `html_docco` format is heavily inspired from the default one of the [docco](https://jashkenas.github.io/docco/) project.
+- The CSS and JavaScript for `readthedown` is adapted from the corresponding `readtheorg` theme of the [org-html-themes](https://github.com/fniessen/org-html-themes) project, which is itself inspired by the [Read the docs](https://readthedocs.org/) [Sphinx](http://sphinx-doc.org/) theme.

 The `html_clean` styling and features are very similar to the ones from the great [knitrBootstrap package](https://github.com/jimhester/knitrBootstrap) by Jim